• Skip to primary navigation

 Until very recently, Thanaleng was the only train station in Laos, and the 3.5 kilometers of railway tracks leading here from the Thai-Lao border were the only tracks in Laos.

 However, China has funded an ambitious railway project and tracks have been built between Boten (a town on the China-Laos border), Luang Prabang, Vang Vieng, and Vientiane.
-Services are expected to begin by the end of 2021.
+Services began in December 2021, read more here.

 In any case, once we arrived at Thanaleng station we exchanged our voucher for our actual train tickets: